 Graham Cracker Cookies:

-4. Scrape down the sides of your bowl and add in your flour (please make sure it is measured correctly).
+- 4. Scrape down the sides of your bowl and add in your flour.
 Mix together until no flour is showing, do not over mix.

 Milk Chocolate Ganache: